If you’re haven’t watched Cruel Summer on Freeform, you’re missing out. After screening the pilot episode at SXSW 2021, we were hooked!

 Turner Family Residence | 13735 Sprucewood Circle (Dallas)

 Jeanette’s house is a major focal point in the series.
 Especially when she barely leaves the house in the 1995 years of the series.
 This homey ranch-style house they used in the series can be found in a suburb of Dallas.
 Please remember this is a residential house so please be respectful to both the owners and the neighborhood.

 Music City Mall | 2401 S Stemmons Fwy (Lewisville)

 Lewisville’s Music City Mall (formerly Vista Ridge Mall) is one of the first scenes in Cruel Summer.
-We first see Jeanette Turner and Kate Wallis interact here and things really get set into play.
+The mall is where we first see Jeanette Turner and Kate Wallis interact here and things really get set into play.
 Starting with the piece of evidence Kate later offers the police, Jeanette’s “You Go Girl” necklace.
 The mall is still open and they even have a Claire’s where you can most likely find your own “You Go Girl” necklace!

 Interskate Rollerrink | 1408 South Business Highway 121 (Lewisville)

 Who knew roller rinks like this still existed!
 The Cruel Summer really crew lucked out with this location because it’s somehow updated yet stuck in time.
 They use this skating rink for Jeanette’s birthday in 1994, or, what I like to call the happy year.
 So grab your skates and hope that skating is like riding a bike.

 Assistant Principle Martin Harris’s House – 6306 Deloache Ave (Dallas)